martynbristow/machinelearningbootcamp/README.md

 Open your terminal and check whether you have the "pip" function installed by typing pip (and enter) If you do not have pip installed, check the link: [https://pip.pypa.io/en/latest/installing/](https://pip.pypa.io/en/latest/installing/) (If installing via the terminal/command line, ensure you are in the directory where you have downloaded the file "get-pip" or if using chrome right-click on the link to download, save to desktop, and simply double click on the executable).

-You may need to use `sudo pip install` (for OSX, *nix, etc) or run your command shell as Administrator (for Windows) to be able to perform the installation of the folllowing individual packages:
+You may need to use `sudo pip install` (for OSX, *nix, etc) or run your command shell as Administrator (for Windows) to be able to perform the installation of the following individual packages:

     (sudo) pip install Plotly
     (sudo) pip install keras
     (sudo) pip install --upgrade --no-deps git+git://github.com/Theano/Theano.git

-or if you're using windows, follow the instructions at: [http://deeplearning.net/software/theano/install_windows.html#install-windows](http://deeplearning.net/software/theano/install_windows.html#install-windows)
+Nota that if you're on windows you'll need to install some additional packages to use theano:

+    conda install mingw libpython

+in case that theano doesn't work after installing its dependencies make sure you have the latest version.

 If you already have any of the previously-mentioned libraries installed, you can update them to a newer version using the syntax: